 Co-Operative Bank Youth accounts

 Children need bank accounts too, particularly if they want to learn about money and good savings habits.
 Co-Operative Bank’s Youth accounts have no account or transaction fees, and allows parents to gradually add online banking and EFTPOS access to the account, when their child is ready for them.
-Although, the real outstanding feature of Co-Op Bank’s Youth accounts is the massive 4% interest rate paid to balances under $4,000.
+Although, the real outstanding feature of Co-Op Bank’s Youth accounts is the high 2.50% interest rate paid to balances under $4,000.
 For those 18 or over, Co-Op Bank also offers a similar product to tertiary students.